BerndMenia/Information-Retrieval/code/src/exercise5/exercise1.md

 Another problem is that the amount of words increases continuously and dictionaries and such dictionaries have to be tediously expanded by hand.

 The second approach would be to utilize neighboring words as well (distributional representation).
-This way the context of a word gets considered as well
+This way the context of a word gets considered as well.